 "We must remove these statues!"Show moreShow less

 These monuments support white supremacy and racial terror.
-They propagate a false version of our nation's history.
+They propagate a false version of our nation's history by romanticizing slavery, the Confederacy, and colonialism.

 Activists calling for the removal of controversial statues have a good reason to do so.
 These statues depict individuals who openly supported racist ideologies, or fought for racist institutions.